We Welcome Your Application to Join Us!

 - Spare Bike Parts

-The following are included with an Overland Bike Rental.
 If you are bringing your own bicycle you will need to bring: four spare spokes (two rear & two front); one spare tube (matched to the size and diameter of your bike's tires); one spare set of brake pads; one tire patch kit; and one set of tire levers.
+These items are included with an Overland Bike Rental.

 Bike touring or mountain biking shoes with bottom treads and "clipless" recessed cleats.
 A popular style of clipless shoes and pedals are SPDs.
 You may also ride in running shoes and bring toe cages to attach to your pedals.
 Please do not bring racing shoes as they have hard soles that are uncomfortable to walk in.